 $ mysqld --version

-Step 4: Start MySQL server by using the systemctl command.
+Step 5: Start the MySQL server by using the systemctl command.

 $ sudo systemctl enable mysqld